io-fault/python/time/documentation/project.rst

 Evolution
 ---------

-rhythm strives to isolate functionality as much as possible.
+chronometry strives to isolate functionality as much as possible.
 However, in early implementations, difficulty came when using managing distinct units as separate classes.
 Even with a common superclass, greater integration was necessary to provide a cohesive programmer interface.
 Notably, when using time classes interchangeably.

-rhythm still strives, and does so with regards to basic functionality and logic.
+chronometry still strives, and does so with regards to basic functionality and logic.
 But in order to provide the greater integration, unit classes are connected by a Time Context that defines the consistency of all time types, and provides a means for resolving unit conversion paths.